Jobsite Theater is an incorporated professional, nonprofit 501(c)(3) theater company that has been serving the Tampa Bay area since 1998.

 Jobsite actively pursues young adult audiences from 18 – 35; however, the quality of Jobsite’s innovative theatrical productions attracts audiences of all ages and backgrounds.
 In Jobsite’s history, the theater company has developed a strong base of support from a loyal following of patrons, drawing sell-out houses to a majority of their performances.
 Jobsite maintains an active mailing list over 10,000 strong.

-Jobsite has consistently earned positive feedback, including numerous critic/staff choice Best of the Bay awards from Creative Loafing: Best Theater Company (’04, ’06 and ’07), Best Artistic Direction, Best Costumes, Best Hilarious Theater Production, Most Impassioned Theater Fans, Best Play, Best Director and Best Actor/Actress.
+Jobsite has consistently earned positive feedback, including over four dozen critic/staff choice Best of the Bay awards from Creative Loafing including Best Theater Company (2004, 2006, 2007, 2009, 2010), Best Artistic Direction (2008, 2013), Best Costumes, Best Set Design, Best Hilarious Theater Production, Most Impassioned Theater Fans, Best Theater Rockers, Best Play, Best Director and Best Actor/Actress.

-Jobsite has also collected 28 Best of the Bay awards between 1999 and 2008.
 In 2008, Jobsite was awarded an Urban Excellence Award from the Downtown Tampa Partnership.
+In 2014 Jobsite was honored to among the 40 finalists for the American Theatre Wing National Theatre Company Award.
 See more about our distinctions.

 The organization receives support from ticket sales, contributions and in-kind trade.
-Current Jobsite season sponsors include Creative Loafing, Discount Printing and Graphics and Bright House Networks.
+Current Jobsite season sponsors include Creative Loafing, Illumination Advertising, The Gobioff Foundation, the Arts Council of Hillsborough County, the Hillsborough County Board of County Commissioners, and the State of Florida Division of Cultural Affairs.
 Jobsite is very eager to expand their donor base in both the public and private spheres.
 Interested parties may contact Jobsite for more details or read a more about giving opportunities.

 Jobsite intends on continuing their work as the resident theater company at The Straz Center for years to come.